 So what makes it worthy of such lofty praise?
 For starters, this US-made lever pivots on a cartridge bearing.
 It feels as refined as a high-end shift lever.
 If, like me, you raise and drop your seatpost more often than you shift, you'll probably appreciate this as much as I do.

-Two other details that appeal to my persnickety personality include reach adjust and the use of a plate (like you would find on a derailleur) to clamp the cable, as opposed to a setscrew.
+Another detail that appeal to my persnickety personality include reach adjust and the use of a plate (like you would find on a derailleur) to clamp the cable, as opposed to a setscrew.
 Setscrews are effective, but they are also really good at mangling cables.

 But this isn’t a product review.
 I’ll log more miles before I weigh in with my final verdict.
 This is a celebration of the parts and accessories that make bikes better.